i-score-old/Score-old/ReadMe.txt

 Installing

+for full OSSIA project installation : https://github.com/OSSIA/OSSIA

+for installing Score only :

 1 : First of all you need to download the Gecode framework : http://www.gecode.org/download/Gecode-3.7.3.dmg

 2 : create a jamoma folder inside /usr/local/ and give you a full access (read+write) on this jamoma folder.